malhaouit/AirBnB_clone/README.md

 ## Introduction

 The goal of this project is to simulate [AirBnB website](https://www.airbnb.fr/).
-We will deploy on our server a simple copy of it. ibtissam
+We will deploy on our server a simple copy of it.

 **First, what is AirBnB platform?**
 Is a popular online marketplace and hospitality service that allows people to rent or lease short-term lodging, including vacation rentals, apartment rentals, homestays, hostel beds, or hotel rooms (check the link above).